yevheniizh/yevheniizh/README.md

 # 👋 Hi, I’m Yevhenii.

-Proactive Frontend Developer with 3 years of commercial experience in React development.
+Proactive Frontend Developer with 3.5 years of commercial experience in React development.

-Passionate about Three.js visualisation.

 Former Design Engineer with a strong background in CAD modeling.
+Passionate about Three.js visualization.